-Old Monkland Accidents pre 1855
+Old Monkland Accidents pre-1855

-This section contains newspaper reports on accidents.
+This section contains newspaper reports on selected accidents.
 Please check the indexes in the Accidents Section for details of Inspector of Mines reports and other accidents covered on the site.

 12 May 1803

 Last Thursday morning a young man at Barrachnie Colliery in a thoughtless manner run down the rope at one of the pits but losing his hold he was precipitated to the bottom and did not survive many hours.
 As there is a stair by which the men can go and come to and from their work at that colliery this accident as well as many others of a similar kind should be a caution to all colliers who have such an opportunity never to go or come from their work by the ropes.
-[Glasgow Courier, Sat .14th.
-May, 1803] Many thanks to Robert Murray for supplying this article
+[Glasgow Courier Sat 14 May 1803] Many thanks to Robert Murray for supplying this article

 2 January 1805